lextm/blog/_posts/2013/2013-1-27-how-to-use-nuget-on-mono-part-i.md

 ---
+description: This post shows how to use NuGet on Mono.
+excerpt_separator: <!--more-->
 layout: post
-title: "How to Use NuGet on Mono, Part I"
-description: This post shows how to use NuGet on Mono.
-tags: .NET Mono
 permalink: /how-to-use-nuget-on-mono-part-i-8d2cd63bd1e0
-excerpt_separator: <!--more-->
+tags: .net linux mono
+title: How to Use NuGet on Mono, Part I
 ---
-[Update: Microsoft starts to officially support Mono, so please simply use latest NuGet executable such as 3.5]
+> Update: Microsoft starts to officially support Mono, so please simply use latest NuGet executable such as 3.5.

 > There have been articles on how to use NuGet command line tool on Mono, but none of them contains all information you need to learn.
 Therefore, I am now writing down what I learned so far, and hope it is helpful.